WallarooLabs/wally/book/python/api.md

 To do this, create an encoder function, in the same way you would for a TCP Sink Encoder, but Return a tuple of `(bytes, key)` that can be sent over the network.
 It is up to the developer to determine how to translate `data` into a `bytes` and `key`, and what information to keep or discard.

+Your encoder function must be decorated with `@encoder`.

 #### Example KafkaSinkEncoder

 A complete `KafkaSinkEncoder` example that takes a word and sends it to the partition corresponding to the first letter of the word: